TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/configuration.md

 ### PORTAL_SESSION_SAMESITE
 **Config file:** Session.SameSite <br/>
 **Type:** `string` <br/>
-**Description**: Controls the value of the `SameStie` attribute for the portal’s cookie.
+**Description**: Controls the value of the `SameSite` attribute for the portal’s cookie.
 The portal adds the `SameStie` attribute with the value specified in `PORTAL_SESSION_SAMESITE` to the `Set-Cookie` header in all responses from the portal's backend, except for the admin APIs.
 Available options are:
 - `None`;
 - `Lax`;